Administration order

 Fuel Poverty

-Where a combination of poor housing conditions and low income mean that the household cannot afford sufficient warmth for health and comfort.
-It's estimated a household
+When poor housing conditions and low income mean that the household cannot afford necessary warmth for health and comfort.
+It is estimated that a household needs to spend 10% or more of their income to meet fuel costs.

 Full and final settlement